KrishnaTulasiSatti/Candidate-Data-Transformer/README.md

 # Multi-Source Candidate Data Transformer

 A Node.js pipeline that ingests candidate data from multiple heterogeneous sources (ATS JSON + GitHub API), normalizes it, merges it into a single canonical record, and outputs schema-valid JSON with provenance and confidence metadata.

+It can be run as a **CLI tool** or as a **REST API**.

 ---